office@brunswickpark.southwark.sch.uk

 We offer a variety of workshops for parents to help them support their children at home and in the wider community.
 We can support with routines, communication at home, being safe and any other areas of daily life.
 We can provide a variety of resources including symbols, social stories, visual timetables, charts, PECS boards and ideas to use at home.

-We also invite speakers from outside agencies e.g. Speech and Language, School Home Support, and are on hand to support parents in accessing any additional services or support they may need.
+We also invite speakers from outside agencies and are on hand to support parents in accessing any additional services.

 Applying for a place in our Resource Base for Autism Spectrum Condition (ASC):

-Applications for a place in our Resource Base for Autism are managed by Southwark’s Special Educational Needs Section.
+Applications for a place in our Specialist Resource Provision are managed by Southwark’s Special Educational Needs Section.
 If you are considering applying for a place in our Resource Base, there are a few things you need to know:

 • Your child must have a diagnosis of Autism;